-April 1847 – A reservation 20 miles square was established what present-day Morris County near Council Grove.
+April 1847 – A reservation 20 miles square was established in present-day Morris County near Council Grove.
 The Kanza Indians were relocated from their reservation near Topeka to the new reservation, where they would remain until 1873.

-November 4, 1838 – Potawatomi Trail of Death ends in Kansas.
+November 4, 1838 – The Potawatomi Trail of Death ends in Kansas.
 Under the Indian Removal Act, 859 Potawatomi people were forced to walk more than 600 miles to Kansas.
 As many as 90 tribes were removed to Kansas in the mid-19th century, and hundreds of native people lost their lives during their first few years here.

 1849-1850 – The Kaw Mission at Council Grove was built by the Methodist Episcopal Church to serve as a school.
 The school was closed in 1854 and later became the first school for the settlers’ children.

 1850 – Euro-Americans squatting on Native American land in Kansas begin pushing for the region to be opened for settlement.

 Coal is found near the present site of Pittsburg and dug by settlers for their own use.